 - Facebook groups where people share their supermarket buys.
 I particularly like Accidentally Vegan UK and Vegan Supermarket Finds UK.

 - Support groups for those going vegan – we actually have our very own Learner Vegan Tribe!
-This group is run by me and you are welcome even if you are just vegan-curious and starting out on your journey!
+This group is run by me and you are welcome if you are a mum looking to get healthy and vegan!
 The aim is to provide answers to questions, and support in a positive and easy way.
 It’s also a lovely little community where we share meal ideas and chat.

 - Pages dedicated to recipe ideas.
 Recipe creators are often happy to chat!
 There are some great ideas for cooking on a budget, creating simple meals, and planning food out for the whole family.